Haoming9810/CSS143B-2020Fall/homework/homework_2/problem_2.md

 Things to pay attention to:

+- You can assume the input array is always sorted
 - Return value is the new length after all duplicates are removed
 - The input array "nums" is to be modified directly without any additional space (such as another array)
 - The input array should still be sorted after removing all the duplicates